Accelerynt-Security/Multitool-Extension/README.md

 ## Sentinel IOC Submission

-Item 1 is the domain you wish to have (TI) indicator record created for.
+Item 1 is the domains you wish to have (TI) indicator records created for.
 Enter this in the form '[xxxx].[TLD]'.
-Currently, functionality supports submission of multiple domains.
+Currently, the submission form is limited to multiple domains.
+Each line can be a different one you would like to add.
+We are updating the tool on a weekly basis to incoroprate new features!
+Hashes and IP will be available soon!

 Item 2 is what will be the value of the Description field on the (TI) indicator record the extension will create for you.
 This is technically a required field, but should you leave it blank, a value of "IOC submitted from Arbala Security Multi-tool." will be filled in before the request to create the record is sent.

+Item 3 is *new* this week.
+This is the confidence score you would like to give the indicators you are submitting.
+Options are 0, 25, 50, 75, and 100.

+Item 4 is is also *new* this week.
+This is the TLP level.
+You can choose from RED, AMBER, GREEN, and WHITE.
+See the TLP Wiki for more info - https://en.wikipedia.org/wiki/Traffic_Light_Protocol

 ![](Images/submitter.png)